 Property ownership is a pretty dry topic.
-But once in a while, ministers in Singapore say things that really make us Singaporeans sit up and take note (sometimes for the wrong reasons).
+But once in a while, ministers in Singapore say some things that really make us Singaporeans sit up and take note.
+And sometimes it’s for the wrong reasons.

-To that end, here’s a countdown of some of the more shocking things ministers in Singapore have said about property in the past few years!
+To that end, here’s a rundown of some shocking things ministers in Singapore have said about property in the past years!

-6. When Khaw Boon Wan Likened Executive Condominiums to Luxury Cars
+1. When Khaw Boon Wan likened Executive Condominiums (EC) to luxury cars

-Back in 2013, there was much discontent amongst Singaporeans who were being priced out of the EC market by developers accused of inflating the costs of EC units by building larger-than-average units.
+Back in 2013, there was much discontent amongst Singaporeans who were being priced out of the EC market.
+Developers were accused of inflating the costs of EC units by building larger-than-average units.

 For example, developers of Heron Bay built a 2,845 sq ft penthouse unit which sold for $1.77 million, while a 4,349 penthouse at [email protected] was sold for a record $2.05 million!
-These were outrageous prices when you consider ECs are meant to be public housing for the middle class Singaporean.
+These were outrageous prices when you consider ECs are meant to be public housing for the middle-class Singaporeans.

-While rolling out a slew of measures to curb such occurrences, Minister Khaw Boon Wan made the rather tone deaf remark that Singaporeans were getting EC units (which were like Lexus cars) at the low, low price of a Toyota Corolla.
+While rolling out a slew of measures to curb such occurrences, Minister Khaw Boon Wan made a rather tone-deaf remark.
+He had likened ECs to Lexus cars and said that Singaporeans were getting the units at the low, low price of a Toyota Corolla.

-5. When Lee Kuan Yew Issued a Not-So-Subtle Warning to Aljunied Voters
+2. When Lee Kuan Yew issued a not-so-subtle warning to Aljunied voters

 The late Minister Mentor Lee Kuan Yew is credited as being the founding father of Singapore.
 And like any good parent, he was always ready to advise (or admonish) his children if he found them misbehaving.